-Xerostomia, the medical term for dry mouth, is a common side effect of head and neck radiation therapy and chemotherap.
+Xerostomia, the medical term for dry mouth, is a common side effect of head and neck radiation therapy and chemotherapy.
 Radiation doses of 25 Gy or greater are associated with reduced salivary flow and function.
 Saliva acts as a natural buffer in the oral cavity, bathing the oral tissues and teeth.
 Thus, reduced salivary flow can result in an increased risk for dental decay and cavities.

 Tips to Combat Dry Mouth

-Drinking fluids will help keep your mouth moist and clean.
+- Hydrate, hydrate, hydrate – Drinking fluids will help keep your mouth moist and clean.
 Staying hydrated will help thin the mucus and ropey saliva.
 Water is best, but you can also try drinking diluted juices, tea, or whatever tastes good to you.

-Foods with broth, sauces, or gravy are moist, making them easier to eat.
+- Add a little sauce – Foods with broth, sauces, or gravy are moist, making them easier to eat.

-Choose meats and fish that melt in your mouth over dry, stringy meats.
+- Moist is best – Choose meats and fish that melt in your mouth over dry, stringy meats.

-It sounds a little weird, but rubbing olive oil on your oral tissues may provide some relief.
+- Olive oil – It sounds a little weird, but rubbing olive oil on your oral tissues may provide some relief.

-Pineapple and papaya help break down mucus with an enzyme known as bromelain.
+- Pineapple and Papaya – Pineapple and papaya help break down mucus with an enzyme known as bromelain.
 Too much acid in your mouth can contribute to cavities, so you don’t want to eat too much acidic fruit like pineapple and papaya and it’s best to brush your teeth afterward.
 If you have mouth sores, this is not something you want to try.

-Consider salivary over the counter substitutes.
+- Artificial saliva – Consider salivary over the counter substitutes.

-Maintaining excellent oral hygiene can make it easier.
+- Brush up – Maintaining excellent oral hygiene can make it easier.
 Brush your teeth at least twice a day with a fluoridated tooth paste and floss daily to prevent potentially serious complications from dry mouth.